A wall with a 65 inch sony tv mounted on it

 With the holes drilled, it’s time to secure the mounting bracket to the wall.
 Depending on the type of bracket you’re using, this step may vary.
 Follow the manufacturer’s instructions carefully and use a level to ensure the bracket is straight.
 It’s essential to use screws that are long enough to reach the studs and hold the weight of your TV.

-See also How to Mount Tv Fireplace
+See also How to Put Tv on Mount

 Additionally, it’s important to consider the placement of the mounting bracket.
 Make sure it’s at a comfortable viewing height and not too close to any heat sources or windows that could cause glare.
 Take into account the size of your TV and the weight of the bracket to ensure it’s securely mounted.
 If you’re unsure about the installation process, it’s always best to consult a professional.